The first World Championships that incorporated women’s events took place in Lucerne from 29 August to 1 September 1974.

-The coxed four did, however, win on both days, beating St George’s each time, as they had at Bedford Regatta the previous weekend.
+Togwther, the coxed four did, however, win on both days, beating St George’s each time, as they had at Bedford Regatta the previous weekend.
 This was important as St George’s – who rowed out of the same boathouse as Civil Service Ladies (and all but one member of the squad four was from CSLRC) – had beaten them at Walton Regatta on 8 June.
-Even thuogh the race was their first outing in their new boat, this was a particularly painful defeat for the squad crew because of additional rivalry between the two clubs.
+Even though that race was their first outing in their new boat, this was a particularly painful defeat for the squad crew because of additional rivalry between the two clubs.
 St George’s had decided not to get involved with the new squad, seemingly because they were unconvinced that it would last, and their coach Bill Peer thought he could produce better crews than the squad could.
-Whether they intended to take on the squad at the planned final trials isn’t clear.
+Whether he and they intended to take on the squad at the planned final trials isn’t clear.

 The quad only raced as doubles with the Thames boat beating the Midlands crew again on both days.
 [Remember that result as it’s important for a plot twist later on – Ed.]

 Ann then beat Gill in the Sunday’s final with Christine fourth and Liz Lorrimer sixth.
 The other three members of the quad had been knocked out in the heats.
 Penny wrote later in the Almanack that there was really nothing to choose between Ann and Christine – Ann was younger and was very fit; Christine was much more experienced.
 In the end, Ann was chosen, “Because she offered greater potential for the future.”
-She rowed in the squad for one more year, racing in the eight in 1975.
+As it turned out though, she only rowed in the squad for one more year, racing in the eight in 1975.